AlphaGenes/AlphaPeel/docs/source/introduction.rst

 Introduction
 ~~~~~~~~~~~~

 |Software| is program to call, impute, and phase genotypes using a pedigree in potentially very large livestock populations.
-A complete description of the methods is given in Whalen et al. (2018; http://dx.doi.org/10.1186/s12711-018-0438-2).

 Availability
 ------------

-|Software| is available as open-source from the `Github AlphaPeel <https://github.com/AlphaGenes/AlphaPeel>`_ website and can be easily installed using ``pip install AlphaPeel``.
+|Software| is available as open-source from `Github <https://github.com/AlphaGenes/AlphaPeel>`_ website and can be easily installed using ``pip install AlphaPeel`` (the latest release).

 Please report any issues at `<https://github.com/AlphaGenes/AlphaPeel/issues>`_.